How to Test Prophecy

 What had just happened?
 Not only did the insensitive comment dampen the beginner's confidence, the comparison sidelined God's most recent word, grieving the Holy Spirit.
 People of God, watch what you say and never compare ministries.

-While we are to test the spirits, we are NEVER to cast aspersions on the sincere prophesier.
+While we are to test the prophecy, we are NEVER to cast aspersions on the sincere prophesier.
 None of us are perfect; we've all misspoken at times.
 And remember, we're prophesying in part.

 How to Test Personal Prophecy